ethereum/consensus-specs/fork_choice/confirmation-rule.md

 ## Confirmation Score

 This section specifies the algorithm to use to calculate the maximum admissible amount of adversarial weight in order to consider a given block confirmed.
+This under the assumption that the adversary is willing to get as much stake as possible slashed in order to prevent a block from being confirmed.

 ### Helper Functions